Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzureRmVmssNetworkInterfaceConfiguration.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### VirtualMachineScaleSet

+Parameter 'VirtualMachineScaleSet' accepts value of type 'VirtualMachineScaleSet' from the pipeline

 ## OUTPUTS